Zebrozkii/HairSalon.Solution3/README.md

 # _Hair Salon Webpage_
-### _ A website to store Stylist and Clients data, 03/10/19_
+### _ A website to store Stylist and Clients, and add Specialty data, 03/10/19_

 #### By _ **Jimmy Zebroski**_

 ## Description

-_ This webpage allows the user to input stylist, and clients.
-You can also view all the stylist  and all the clients per stylist.you can also add or delete stylist and clients if within the proper stage of the webpage._
+_ This webpage allows the user to input stylist,clients, and specialty.
+You can also view all the stylist,clients, and specailties" per stylist.you can also add or delete stylist and clients if within the proper stage of the webpage._

 ## Specs

-1.User can add stylists, clients to database.
+1.User can add stylists, clients, and specialty to database.
-2.User can Edit and delete clients and stylist.
+2.User can Edit and delete specialty, clients and stylist.
-2.User can delete stylist and clients.
+2.User can delete stylist and clients, and specialty.

 ## Setup/Installation
 1.Download .NetCore 1.1.4 SDK and .NetCore Runtime 1.1.2 and 2.install them.Download Mono and install it.